Complaints

 Can

-in-house film critic on what the ongoing pandemic could
+Post’s in-house film critic on what the ongoing

-mean for the Nepali film industry which is already
+pandemic could mean for the Nepali film industry

 The

-substance: The industry is in the doldrums primarily
+action—but no substance: The industry is in the

 17th